pathivu/pathivu/README.md

 kubectl create -f https://raw.githubusercontent.com/pathivu/pathivu/master/kubernetes/chola.yaml
 ```
 ## Katchi
-Katchi CLI can be used to interact with the chola services.
+Katchi CLI can be used to interact with the pathivu server instance.
 It has the following functionalities:

 - [X] Log service discovery
 - [X] Querying